boleary1/Homework-9-NodeJS/exampleREADME.md

   * [Testing](#testing)
   * [Questions](#questions)

   ## Description:
-  dfvdfvdf
+  Generates a read me mark down file.

   ## Installation:
-  dfvdfvd
+  clone this repository to your drive, open and run the index file from your terminal.

   ## Usage:
-  dfvdfvd
+  Run the program from the terminal, and answer all of the questions.

   ## license:
-  dvdfvdfv
+  Yes, the MIT license.

+  ## Contributing:
+  undefined

   ## Testing:
-  dfvdfv
+  no

   ## Questions:
-  Contact sdfvdf with any questions at dfvdfv
+  Contact Brian O'Leary with any questions at oleary.brian1@gmail.com